Political views of H. G. Wells: World government

 His most consistent political ideal was the world state.
 He stated in his autobiography that from 1900 onward he considered a World State inevitable.
 He envisioned the state to be a planned society that would advance science, end nationalism, and allow people to progress by merit rather than birth.

 Wells's 1928 book The Open Conspiracy argued that groups of campaigners should begin advocating for a "world commonwealth", governed by a scientific elite, that would work to eliminate problems such as poverty and warfare.

 In 1932, he told Young Liberals at the University of Oxford that progressive leaders must become liberal fascists or enlightened Nazis who would "compete in their enthusiasm and self-sacrifice" against the advocates of dictatorship.

 In 1940, Wells published a book called The New World Order that outlined his plan as to how a World Government would be set up.
 In The New World Order, Wells admitted that the establishment of such a government could take a long time, and be created in a piecemeal fashion.

 Eugenics

-Some of Wells's early science fiction works reflect his thoughts about the degeneration of humanity.
-Wells doubted whether human knowledge had advanced sufficiently for eugenics to be successful.
-In 1904, he discussed a survey paper by Francis Galton, co-founder of eugenics, saying, "I believe that now and always the conscious selection of the best for reproduction will be impossible; that to propose it is to display a fundamental misunderstanding of what individuality implies...
-It is in the sterilisation of failure, and not in the selection of successes for breeding, that the possibility of an improvement of the human stock lies".
-In his 1940 book The Rights of Man: Or What are we fighting for?
-Wells included among the human rights he believed should be available to all people, "a prohibition on mutilation, sterilization, torture, and any bodily punishment".
+H. G. Wells was, for much of his career, a prominent and explicit advocate of eugenics and compulsory sterilisation, a position common among a number of early twentieth-century intellectuals.
+Influenced by the ideas of Francis Galton and T. H. Huxley, Wells argued across a range of books, essays, pamphlets, letters and debates that the improvement of human society required some degree of conscious control over reproduction, and he frequently wrote about the existence of "unfit" elements within the population whose continued propagation he regarded as socially harmful.

+Wells's advocacy of eugenics was closely connected to his broader commitment to advocacy for socialism, and to "his more immediately social policy concerns such as improved housing, better education and universal healthcare."
+He rejected laissez-faire approaches to both economic and social life, and instead favoured a rationally organised society directed by scientific knowledge and expert administration.
+Within this framework, eugenics formed part of a wider programme of deliberate social improvement, in which the conditions of life, education, and reproduction would be consciously shaped by scientific experts, rather than left to chance and nature.

+In works such as Anticipations (1901), he envisioned a future 'New Republic' led by a scientific elite who would orchestrate the "euthanasia of the weak and sensual" and eliminate "inferior races" to prevent them from hindering human progress, and that "[o]n the principles that will probably animate the predominant classes of the new time, it will be permissible, and I have little or no doubt that in the future it will be planned and achieved."
+In Anticipations, he also suggested that those unable to live "efficiently and decently" should ultimately "die out", reflecting a belief in the necessity of long-term biological and social reform.
+Similarly, in A Modern Utopia (1905), he described an 'ideal' society where those suffering from hereditary diseases, severe mental illness, or criminality would be strictly segregated or sterilized.